Dokterfrits/Delaval_V300_Websocket_API/README.md

 ## Overview

 A python program to authenticate at the webui of the Delaval v300 automatic milking station AMS and establish a websocket connection to interact with the machine.

-This project automates authentication and WebSocket communication with multiple AMS machines.
+It automates authentication and WebSocket communication with multiple AMS machines.
 It logs in using hashed credentials, establishes WebSocket connections, and can send control messages to specific machines.

+Example code for a 433MHz remote control for the Delaval Milking Robot was added for an esp8266 with a generic 433MHz receiver, requesting server urls.

 ## Installation